Freeze-in of WIMP dark matter: Freeze-in of WIMPs

-Fig.~\ref{fig:sketch} illustrates the three DM scenarios for $m_X=1$ TeV and different $\lambda$ values, all give the correct DM abundance $\Omega_Xh^2=0.12$~\cite{ParticleDataGroup:2022pth}.
+Fig.~\ref{fig:sketch} illustrates the three DM scenarios for $m_X=1$ TeV and different $\lambda$ values, all give the correct DM abundance $\Omega_{\rm DM}h^2=0.12$~\cite{ParticleDataGroup:2022pth}.
 The gray dashed line is the equilibrium $X$ distribution for reference.
 For $\lambda\approx0.65$, the WIMP freeze-out is realized in the blue line; while for $\lambda\approx2.6\times10^{-11}$, the FIMP freeze-in is given in the orange line.
-Our WIMP freeze-in scenario is described by the red line, corresponding to $\lambda=0.1$ and $z_2\approx23.6$.
-We can see that the DM density starts from zero and increases rapidly to a fixed value at around $z\sim25$.
+Our WIMP freeze-in scenario is described by the red line, corresponding to $\lambda=0.1$ and $z_2\approx23.6$: the DM yield starts from zero and increases rapidly to a fixed value at around $z\sim25$.
+By decreasing $z_2$ and adjusting $\lambda$ accordingly to maintain the correct DM yield, the red line gradually shifts leftwards and eventually aligns with the orange line in the no FOPT limit, i.e. $z_2\to0$.
+This again shows the connection between our scenario and the conventional freeze-in.